FrankHB/pl-docs/en-US/calling-for-language-features.md

 For the purpose of feasibility, concrete languages may be illustrated.
 They are also used as proof-of-concept resources about technical difficulties and reasonability of the design, which would not be exhaustive here.

-The features are about the design of languages which.
+The features are about the design of languages which can be *implementable*.
+This does not mean that such languages should already have actual implemenations.
 Nothing beyond specifications are assumed here except illustrations to prove implementation feasibility.

 # Outlines